David Simon, Jon Bernthal and the Makers of HBO’s ‘We Own This City’ on Dirty Cops, the Drug War and the Legacy of ‘The Wire’

 Did the Baltimore accent linger between takes, though?

-David, after the death of Michael K. Williams (who played the larger-than-life stickup man Omar Little in The Wire), you wrote an essay in which you brought up a question he once asked you.
-When you decided to shift the focus of The Wire in its second season from black neighborhoods and black stories to the white working-class world of Baltimore’s dock workers, Williams asked you, “Why are we even doing this?”
+David, after the death of Michael K. Williams (who played larger-than-life stickup man Omar Little in The Wire), you wrote an essay in which you brought up a question he once asked you.
+When you decided to shift the focus of The Wire in its second season from Black neighborhoods and Black stories to the white working-class world of Baltimore’s dockworkers, Williams asked you, “Why are we even doing this?”
 Did you hear a version of Williams’ question in your head when working on We Own This City?

 Do you believe that a television show can change any of that?